 Yes, but have to apply separately.
 Some universities provide scholarships after application submission - Top universities in the United Kingdom often provide generous scholarship for international students based on their academic achievements or financial needs.
 Here are just a few scholarships and scholarship-finding tools offered by some of the best universities in the UK: like -University of Cambridge.
 University of Oxford etc.

 Yes, several universities in the United Kingdom grant IELTS waivers depending on students' 12th grade English grades.
-Yes, you can receive a UK study visa without IELTS if you can show the immigration authorities a certificate from the university where you have been accepted stating that you are eligible for a study visa without IELTS.
+Yes, you can receive a UK study visa without IELTS if student has received waiver from the university where you have been accepted stating that you are eligible for a study visa without IELTS.

 No exemption under any condition.